mnjm/tmux-sessionizer/README.md

 ### Commands

+- `tmux-sessionizer switch`: Switch to an existing session or create a new session based on the selected entry from the list.
 - `tmux-sessionizer add [path] [name]`: Add a new entry to the list file with the specified path and session name.
 If no name is provided, it defaults to the basename of the path.
 If neither name nor path is provided, it uses the current directory, setting the session name as the current directory's name.
-- `tmux-sessionizer switch`: Switch to an existing session or create a new session based on the selected entry from the list.
+- `tmux-sessionizer edit`: Opens the sessionizer list file in editor.
+Refers `$EDITOR`, if not provided defaults to `vi`.
 - `tmux-sessionizer sanitize`: Remove duplicate and non-reachable entries from the list file.

 ## Configuration